sfl0r3nz05/DistributedBchFWArchIoT/Implementation/AuthorAgent/README.md

 The [tests](./src/__tests__/test-endpoints.js) include correct and incorrect inputs for both endpoints, and case where the input is correct but the public key is not yet registered.

-## Structure
-The application uses a typical node application structure.
-- The main folder contains the package files, the OpenAPI document and the dockerfiles.
-- The data folder contains the volumes used by docker to persist data.
-It's content are added to the gitignore file.
-Every local instance needs to have its own private information persistent through image buildings.
-- The node_module folder contains the dependencies.
-It is added to gitignore, as the dependencies are installed when the image is build.
-If the application is to be run without docker, npm install can be used to download the dependencies.
-- src contains the code for the app:

-    - tests contains the jest tests for the application.
-    - config contains the configuration file where the addresses for db connection and requests to register agent are, as well as the application port number.
-    - models contains the data structures needed for the application: KeyPair, UpdateRegister and Manifest.
-    - scripts contains the script to build the application.
-    - services contains the functions verify the inputs a request to the register agent.